 RL, as one of the cutting-edge technologies in artificial intelligence, has been applied to various fields.
 The central component of RL is exploration, which is carried out by policy randomization to broaden the action space aiming at understanding the interactions between an unknown environment and actions for improving and optimizing decision-making.

 Applications of RL in finance however, especially in portfolio choice, is still in the early innings.
-One of the questions is that, unlike the bandits problem, stock data are exogenous and hence there is no need to ``explore" -- to actually try different portfolios to see the outcomes -- if the market impact is ignored.
-In other words, there is no exploration--exploitation tradeoff because no extra information is gained by trial and error.
+One question is that, unlike the bandits problem, stock data are exogenous and hence there is no need to ``explore"---to actually try different portfolios to see the outcomes---if the market impact is ignored.
+In other words, there is no exploration-exploitation tradeoff because no extra information is gained by trial and error.

 In this paper, we argue otherwise.
 To wit, we show that RL including policy randomization can go beyond the conceptual role of exploration; it can actually be used also as a {\it technical} tool to solve a ``model-free" problem that otherwise cannot be solved satisfactorily by the conventional model-based methods.
 We do this in the setting of Merton's investment problem in an incomplete market and derive its data-driven solutions.
 More precisely, we demonstrate that, in spite of having no informational benefit, RL can still be used to learn optimal portfolio policies in a model-free manner by employing randomized actions.
 We propose an auxiliary relaxed control problem with a special class of Gaussian policies within the continuous-time RL exploratory framework developed by \citet{wang2018exploration} and show that the optimal solution of this auxiliary problem gives rise to that of the original Merton problem.
-A key insight is that exploration--exploitation tradeoff in the current setting of a small investor is not about information gains versus payoff losses, but about the strength of the learning signals (the gradient estimates of the objective function) versus their reliability (the variance of the gradient estimates).
+A key insight is that exploration-exploitation tradeoff in the current setting of a small investor is not about information gains versus payoff losses, but about the strength of the learning signals (the gradient estimates of the objective function) versus their reliability (the variance of the gradient estimates).
 It goes without saying that the RL approach can be extended readily to the problem with a large investor in which the RL will play both the conceptual and technical roles.
 As such, we believe that the paper resolves the long-standing question about the necessity and applicability of RL in portfolio choice.